-- 4. At present, the Company pays the collateral manager of derivative transactions a daily fee from the Investment Fund of 1/365 (in leap years: 1/366) of up to 0.1% of the asset value calculated on each trading day.
-The Company specifies the fee payable to third parties in the Sales Prospectus. - 5.
-The amount which may be deducted daily from the Investment Fund in accordance with points 1., 3. and 4. above as fees may amount to an annual total of up to 2.6% of the asset value, as determined on each trading day.
+- 5. At present, the Company pays the collateral manager of derivative transactions a daily fee from the Investment Fund of 1/365 (in leap years: 1/366) of up to 0.1% of the asset value calculated on each trading day.
+The Company specifies the fee payable to third parties in the Sales Prospectus. - 6.
+The amount which may be deducted daily from the Investment Fund as a fee in accordance with points 1, 4 and 5 above and as reimbursement of expenses as per point 8f) may amount to an annual total of up to 1.2% of the net asset value, as determined on each trading day.

-Performance Fee
+Performance fee

-- 6. Performance Fee - a) Definition of performance fee In return for managing the Investment Fund, the Company may also receive a performance fee of up to 25% (maximum) of the amount by which the performance of the unit value exceeds that of the benchmark index at the end of an accounting period (outperformance over the benchmark index), but no more than 2.5% of the average value of the Investment Fund during the accounting period.
+- 7. Performance fee - a) Definition of "performance fee" In return for managing the Investment Fund, the Company may also receive a performance fee of up to 25% (maximum) of the amount by which the performance of the unit value exceeds that of the benchmark index at the end of an accounting period (outperformance over the benchmark index), but no more than 2.5% of the average value of the Investment Fund during the accounting period.
 If the performance of the unit value at the end of an accounting period is less than that of the benchmark index (negative benchmark deviation), then the Company will not receive a performance fee.
 According to the calculation in the event of a positive benchmark deviation, the negative sum per unit value is calculated on the basis of the agreed maximum amount and carried forward to the next accounting period.
 For the next accounting period, the Company will receive a performance fee only if the amount calculated on the basis of the positive benchmark deviation exceeds (at the end of the new accounting period) the negative amount carried over from the preceding accounting period.
 In this case, the difference between both amounts shall constitute the fee entitlement.
 Any remaining negative amount per unit value shall again be carried over to the new accounting period.
 If there is again a negative benchmark deviation at the end of the next accounting period, the existing negative amount carried over shall be increased by the amount calculated on the basis of this negative benchmark deviation.
 Negative amounts carried over from the previous five accounting periods shall be taken into account when calculating the entitlement to fees.

-- b) Definition of "accounting period"

-The first accounting period began on 1 July 2013 and ended on 30 September 2014.
-Subsequent accounting periods will begin on 1 October of each year and end on 30 September of the following calendar year.

-- c) Benchmark index

-The benchmark index is the SDAX Performance Index
+- b) Definition of "accounting period" Accounting periods begin on 1 April of each year and end on 31 March of the following calendar year. - Benchmark index The benchmark used is the Merrill Lynch EMU Direct Government Index 1-3 Year (total return, weighting according to market capitalisation, based on EUR) plus 25 base points. - d) Performance calculation

-(total return).

-- d) Performance calculation